-Catechists are parish volunteers and therefore are required to complete and submit all documents/declarations before working with or near children in the parish.
-From mid-2013 all new Catechists have been required to attain the new Working with Children Check in NSW.
-As of 31 March 2015, all Catechists have made the transition to acquiring the new WWCC clearance number.
+SRE teachers are parish volunteers and therefore are required to complete and submit all documents/declarations before working with or near children in the parish.
+From mid 2013, all new SRE teachers have been required to attain the new Working with Children Check in NSW.
+As of 31 March 2015, all SRE teachers & Assistants have made the transition to acquiring the new WWCC clearance number.

-These checks are in place to ensure persons prohibited from working with children because of prior behaviour or conviction are not authorised to be Catechists.
-Training in Child Protection legislation and guidelines are a compulsory part of initial and ongoing training for Catechists and updates are provided annually.
-When working with children it is suggested that Catechists adhere to the following suggestions:
+These checks are in place to ensure persons prohibited from working with children because of prior behaviour or conviction are not authorised to be SRE teachers.
+Training in Child Protection legislation and guidelines are a compulsory part of initial and ongoing training for SRE teachers and updates are provided annually.
+When working with children it is suggested that SRE teachers adhere to the following suggestions:

 - It is better not to touch a child unless it is absolutely necessary.
 Although quite innocent some children may misconstrue your intention.
 The best advice is to use common sense and avoid any unnecessary personal contact. - Never be alone in a room with one or two children. - Do not contact children outside class.
-Such contact, when necessary, should be made by the parish in some official capacity (example: supplying information about sacramental program via a letter). - If a child confides a concern to a Catechist, the information should be referred to the school SRE Co-ordinator or the principal.
+Such contact, when necessary, should be made by the parish in some official capacity (example: supplying information about sacramental program via a letter). - If a child confides a concern to a SRE teacher the information should be referred to the school SRE Coordinator or the principal.
 Assisting children with personal matters is a specialist area and is better handled by the school and its support personnel.
-The support person could be the Parish Leader, SRE Parish Coordinator, Family Ministry Co-ordinator but can be anyone.
+The support person could be the Parish Leader or SRE Parish Coordinator but can be anyone.